shekfeh/gromacs-tutorials/4_methane_fe/README.md

 are unfamiliar with free energy calculations.
 [This page](http://www.alchemistry.org/wiki/Example:_Solvation_of_OPLS-AA_Ethanol_in_TIP3P_Water) in particular is relevant.
 This tutorial follows the direct calculation.
 State A for us is a methane fully interacting in water.
-State B will be amethane with all van der Waals and Coulomb interactions with the water turned off; the methane can interact with itself and the water can interact with itself but not with each other.
+State B will be a methane with all van der Waals and Coulomb interactions with the water turned off; the methane can interact with itself and the water can interact with itself but not with each other.
 It's as if we have taken the methane out of the water and put